 Here is a guide to help you protect your children.

-At the end of every day, you should take the time to talk to your kids about how their day went.
+Take the time to talk to your kids about their day, every day.
+At the end of the night, or maybe over dinner, ask if their day went well, what happened and who they spend time with.
 You have to be the one to identify things that are not right and let them know.

 Once talking about their day becomes a routine, you’ll get insight into what is happening, which can help you stop abuse before it starts.